DATA-606-2023-FALL-THURSDAY/Sophia_Sarica/docs/Report.md

 | Weighted Avg Recall    | 86.90%                                       | 85.79%                               |
 | Weighted Avg F1-Score  | 86.87%                                       | 85.79%                               |

+Configuration 1 represents the model with hyperparameters optimized using GridSearch, whereas Configuration 2 runs with the algorithm's default parameters.

 #### Analysis:

 - **Accuracy:** Configuration 1 achieves a higher accuracy of 86.90%, compared to Configuration 2's 85.79%.